cube3power/atsd/rule-engine/web-notifications.md

 ### Multiple Endpoints

 To send requests to multiple endpoints for the same status change event, add multiple notifications in the rule editor.

 The order in which notifications are delivered is non-deterministic.

 ## Stopping Messages

 The rule engine ignores alerts initiated for disabled notifications.

-To temporarily disable sending alerts from all rules through the selected notification, set its status to 'Disabled' on the **Alerts > Web Notifications** page.
+To disable sending alerts from any rule through the selected notification, set its status to 'Disabled' on the **Alerts > Web Notifications** page.

 ## Delivery Control